Why learn French of all options? What are the advantages? Is it really worth it in 2025? Check out the 24 top benefits of studying French.

 Even if you don’t know a single word in French, you can enjoy renowned TV series to learn French.
 Lupin, Emily in Paris, Family Business, Dix pour cent, M’entends-Tu?, L’Agence, Chef’s Table: France, The Hookup Plan, Drôle, and many more.

 Also, you do not need to speak French to enjoy exciting football matches.
-You can watch matches between Paris Saint-Germain, Monaco, Lille, Nice, etc., of Ligue.
+In the Ligue, you can watch matches between Paris Saint-Germain, Monaco, Lille, Nice, etc..
 Maybe an exhilarating soccer match is unfolding in Algeria or Senegal.

 You can make this possible by swapping the audio and subtitle settings to English or your mother tongue.